Subject Advisory Service

 Frequently asked questions (FAQ)

-A previous degree programme in the natural sciences, mathematics, economics, Computing Science or in an environmental science subject or another suitable degree programme in which the aforementioned subjects form a focus of at least 90 credit points is suitable.
+A previous degree programme in Natural Sciences, Mathematics, Economics, Computing Science or in an environmental science subject or another suitable degree programme in which the aforementioned subjects make up a major with at least 90 credit points is suitable.

 How is my application decided?